kmaaallen/bake_book/README.md

 ## Deployment
 ### How to deploy this project to Heroku
-1. Go to the Heroku website (https://id.heroku.com/login)and login to your account.
+1. Go to the Heroku website (https://id.heroku.com/login) and login to your account.
 2. Create a new application by clicking “New” in your dashboard.
 Name this app and set the region to Europe.
 3. Configure the deployment option for your app to be direct from GitHub and link to your repository containing the project code.
 4. Set configuration variables in Heroku by going to the ‘settings’ section of your application.
 Set them as follows: